The melonfleet brand

 Each tool gets a name that quietly says what it does — often with a pun that bridges its world and the melon patch:

-The small parts inside a tool borrow an "orchard" lexicon — a worker that inspects packages is a Picker; the tiny script planted on each machine is a Seed.
+Small parts inside a tool borrow an “orchard” lexicon — a worker that inspects packages is a Picker; the tiny script planted on each machine is a Seed.

 How it came about